wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 that help scientists get more done in less time, and have more confidence in their results.
+Two independent assessments in 2012 showed that attendees are actually learning and applying at least some of what we taught;
+quoting (Aranda2012):

+> ...this assessment concludes that Software Carpentry instruction helps scientists eliminate these weaknesses.
+> The program increases participants' computational understanding,
+> as measured by more than a two-fold (130%) improvement in test scores after the workshop.
+> The program also enhances their habits and routines,
+> and leads them to adopt tools and techniques that are considered standard practice in the software industry.
+> As a result,
+> participants express extremely high levels of satisfaction with their involvement in Software Carpentry
+> (85% learned what they hoped to learn; 95% would recommend the workshop to others).

+However,
-Two independent assessments in 2012 showed that attendees are actually learning and applying at least some of what we taught, but many still find it hard to turn learning into practice, and several of our experiments---most notably our attempts to teach online---have been failures.
+many still find it hard to turn learning into practice, and several of our experiments---most notably our attempts to teach online---have been failures.

-## Red, Red, Orange, Green
+## From Red to Green

 Some historical context will help explain where and why we have succeeded and failed.